-Mount the feed pump/main module on a horizontal or vertical surface that can be up to 3' (1.0M) above the waterline.
+Mount the feed pump/main module on a horizontal or vertical surface that can be up to 3' (1.0 M) above the waterline.
 It is preferable to mount as low as possible.
-Locate in an area that allows easy access to filters and a location that will not be a problem when water spills during filter change.
-Keep future maintenance in mind when choosing a location.
-The MPC control box can be removed from the main feed pump module and relocated if necessary.
-The feed pump has overheat protection and will not operate properly at ambient temperatures over 120F
+Choose a location which will allow access to the manual switch for maintenance procedures.
+The feed pump will not operate properly at ambient temperatures over 120°F (48°C).